ci-plugins/document/reference/faqs/pipeline-faqs.md

 ### Q: Where can I view the jar packages uploaded to the artifact library?
 Use the default

-The blue whale community reference: https://bk.tencent.com/s-mart/community/question/2380
+The BK community reference: https://bk.tencent.com/s-mart/community/question/2380

 ### Q: The gitlab event trigger plug-in cannot trigger events